 Formal consultation has been undertaken with NPWS regarding proposed Decommissioning and Rehabilitation Plans, including protected Sites.
-The findings and feedback from the consultation process have been fed into the final rehabilitation and decommissioning plans.
+The findings and feedback from the consultation process have been fed into the final rehabilitation and decommissioning plans and the Appropriate Assessment process.
 Due cognisance was also given to information available on the NPWS website at: